Clone & Push WordPress Multisites

 What Type of Multisite Can be Cloned?

-WP STAGING supports the cloning of any site of a WordPress Multisite network, including the WordPress main site and all of its network sub-sites.
+WP STAGING supports cloning any WordPress Multisite network site, including the WordPress main site and its network sub-sites.
 The Multisite can exist in a subdomain or a subfolder.

 Cloning the Main or Network Site Separately